We want to make it as simple as possible for you to understand what financial support is available to you and your child.

 - Benefit is normally paid on a weekly basis directly into your bank account.

 - If you do not have a bank account, you will need to visit a bank and ask to open an account.
 Basic bank accounts are available from a number of banks.
+Follow the link for more information income support

 How do benefits get worked out?

 - Your weekly expenses are worked out according to the size of your household, your rent/mortgage costs and the age of your partner (if applicable) and any dependent children.
+Follow the link for more information income support

 What if I am not happy with the decision on my claim?